zaplitny/timetrackio-i18n/README.md

 ### User filters
 If compare with aTimeLogger predefined filters appeared: Today, Yesterday, This Week, etc. But user can also create his own filters for quick access where types, tags and period type defined.
 To create custom filter press '+' on 'Reports' screen
 ## Watch Complications

+## Useful tips
+### Insert between 2 intervals
+Swipe from right to left on cell on History tab and select first (green) choice - edit activity screen will appear with interval time between
+### Statistics calculation setting
+When activities intersect you get Activity1+ActivityB.
+You can override this behavior now (you can change it in Settings)
+### Warning on intersection
+If you save activity with interval that intersects another activity warning with suggestions will be shown (you can enable it in Settings)

+## Coming later
+### Calendar integration
+### Tags statistics and management (now you can only filter by tags)
+### Custom field (e.g freelance rate)
+### More themes